 For Dah Chong Hong Holdings (DCH), a Hong Kong-based motor and consumer distributor, the top priority was to reduce the extra time its back-office staff spent on low-impact tasks.
 These included responding to customer emails, matching invoice data, or collecting and entering payment information.
 With the help of RPA, the company saved over 10,000 working hours annually and is now planning further automation deployment.

 Ready for RPA in your eCommerce business?

 Lower operational costs, higher employee satisfaction, improved efficiency, greater precision, and, first and foremost, better customer outcome.
 We’ve shown you the benefits of RPA in eCommerce—now it’s your turn.

 Flobotics’ RPA developers and consultants can help you make that first move toward automation with a free proof-of-concept project.
-It’ll give you a risk-free opportunity to see the benefits of RPA in eCommerce.
+It’ll give you a risk-free opportunity to see the benefits of Robotic Process Automation in e-commerce.
 Reach out to us, and let’s talk about your online business and how we can improve it through automation.